EMBL-EBI-TSI/bioexcel-cli/README.md

 # Bioexcel portal client - e2e testing tool
 An Bioexcel portal client command line tool for end to end testing.Make executable and stick it in your `PATH`.
-Define user credentials on `json/user.json`, If you want to use a token from a different source, stick it in a file and use the `--token` flag to pass it.
+Define user credentials and number of sessions on `json/user.json`, If you want to use a token from a different source, stick it in a file and use the `--token` flag to pass it.Generate session token for owner of `BioExcel Embassy` team and paste it to `token/owner.txt`

 ## Requirement
 python 3.6

+pip3 install PyJWT

 Install ecp-cli module from github repository.

 pip3 install git+https://github.com/EMBL-EBI-TSI/ecp-cli/